shellis/first-public/README.md

 hi ma
 how do you define a variable

-line break like this /oh hi
+line break like this /oh hi ma again